Van Dijk Signs New Liverpool Contract - UrduPoint

 "There wasn't any doubt in my head that this is the place to be for me and my family.
 I'm one of Liverpool.
 Someone called me the other day an adopted Scouser -- I'm really proud to hear these things, it gives me a great feeling."

-Van Dijk, who arrived from Southampton in January 2018, has been instrumental in Liverpool's rise back to the top of the English and European game.
+Van Dijk arrived from Southampton in January 2018 for £75 million ($99 million), then a world record fee for a defender, and has been instrumental in Liverpool's rise back to the top of the English and European game.

-He won the Premier League, Champions League, FA Cup, two League Cups, the UEFA Super Cup and the Club World Cup under former manager Jurgen Klopp.
+He won the Champions League in 2019 and a year later helped deliver the club's first league title for 30 years.

-With new deals confirmed for Salah and Van Dijk, the future of England defender Trent Alexander-Arnold remains unresolved.
+He also came second in the 2019 Ballon d'Or vote, losing out to Argentina star Lionel Messi, who has won the award eight times.

 The Reds are 13 points clear of Arsenal with just six games remaining and could wrap up the title this weekend if the Gunners lose.